ietf-gitwg/using-github/draft-ietf-git-using-github.md

 # Continuous Integration

-Various third-party services offer the ability to run tests and other work when changes are made to a document.
+Various third-party services offer the ability to run tests and other work when changes are made to a repository.

 One common practice is to use these continuous integration services to build a text or HTML version of a document.
 This is then published to GitHub Pages,